 Our Assemblies & Conferences

-Assembly and Conference in Bucharest, Romania
+Conference and Assembly 2022: Bucharest, Romania

 International Cultural Policy Conference and the 5th General Assembly of the Compendium Association in Bucharest, Romania